colem (ColecoVision emulator)

 ColEm is a portable emulator of the old ColecoVision videogame console.

 It should run most ColecoVision games and supports Coleco's SuperAction

 controllers with spin wheels.

-from the command line, or launch it from your desktop by opening a .cv
+command line, or launch it from your desktop by opening a .cv or .col file

 In order to run ColecoVision games, you will need a copy of the system

 ROM image, but for copyright reasons, no ROM image is included.

 The file is generally called "coleco.rom" or "coleco.zip" (which

 contains "coleco.rom").
 If you own a ColecoVision console, depending

 on the laws where you live, it may or may not be legal for you to use a